Can the Frankfurt Book Fair inspire digitally? | DW | 12.10.2020

 As the 2020 Frankfurt Book Fair kicks off, its president and CEO, Juergen Boos, spoke to DW about the coronavirus-caused new format and why it's important to talk politics.

-Deutsche Welle: You stuck to your plans to hold the Frankfurt Book Fair in a slimmed-down form as a European affair for a long time.
+Deutsche Welle: You stuck to your plans to hold the Frankfurt Book Fair in a slimmed-down form.
 Due to the coronavirus pandemic, the fair as we know it had to be canceled and will now take place as a predominantly digital book fair from October 14-18, 2020.
 What will it be like?

 Juergen Boos: The fair will actually take place in the Frankfurt Festhalle, and there will be events in the city, but the exhibition halls will remain empty.
 That's why we had to set up a comprehensive digital concept in addition to this decentralized fair.
 It takes into account the needs of the trade and the rights trade, but of course also focuses on the books and the authors.
 We have set up a digital book festival and a virtual broadcasting center, where we will broadcast from the Frankfurt Festhalle to the whole world.